markbirbeck/sublime-text-shell-command/README.md

 The `ShellCommand` plugin allows OS shell commands to be run and their output to be sent to buffers or panels.

+It can:
+* run pretty much any shell command, either typed into a prompt or configured in key bindings and commands;
+* the output from a command is directable to either a new buffer or a panel;
+* subsequent commands can cause other panels to re-run their commands, i.e., to 'refresh' themselves;
+* the output of a shell command can be controlled by any syntax definition.

+# Motivation

+Whilst working on a number of Emacs-style extensions for Sublime it became clear that much of the functionality of extensions such as `dired` and `magit` required little more than the ability to move from one buffer to another, invoking commands based on context on the way.

+For example, `dired` shows a list of files and directories, and then allows users to interact with those files by selecting items in the buffer and pressing some key combinations.
+This way files and directories can be opened, renamed, deleted, zipped up, compared, and so on.

+Similarly, the incredibly useful `magit` firstly shows the status of a Git repo and then allows files to be staged, unstaged, committed and diffed, whilst branches can be switched between, rebased, merged, pushed, pulled and more.

+So this extension is the factoring out of the core functionality on top of which tools like `dired` and `magit` can be built.
+A Sublime-style version of `magit` should be availble shortly.

+# Installation

+The package is available on [Package Control](https://sublime.wbond.net/).

+# Key bindings

+The built-in bindings are based on similar functionality for Emacs:

+* `alt+!` will show a prompt into which a shell command can be typed;
+* `alt+|` will use any selections or text under the cursor as input for a shell command;
+* `g` in a view that is showing the output of a shell command will cause the command to be run again.

+In addition to this it's possible to customise the behaviour for many different scenarios.

 # Examples

 Note that the following key bindings are for illustrative purposes only.